lululxvi/deepxde/docs/demos/pinn_forward/Allen_Cahn.rst

     import deepxde as dde
     import numpy as np
     from scipy.io import loadmat
-    # Import tf if using backend tensorflow.compat.v1 or tensorflow
     from deepxde.backend import tf

 We then begin by defining a computational geometry and a time domain.
 We can use a built-in class ``Interval`` and ``TimeDomain``, and we can combine both of the domains using ``GeometryXTime``.